 • Significantly less expensive

-• gas-powered blowers, both products offer a dependable power source that can be refilled quickly, allowing you the mobility to cover extensive outdoor spaces without interruption.
+• Power Source: Both products are gas-powered blowers, providing a reliable power source that can be refilled in seconds, granting you the flexibility to navigate through expansive outdoor areas effortlessly.

 CFM & MPH

-Engine specs comparison
+Engine specs

-• The Husqvarna 580BTS Mark III boasts a larger fuel tank capacity, with 87.9 fl.oz., surpassing the 74.4 fl.oz. of the Husqvarna 560BTS.
+• Fuel Tank: The Husqvarna 580BTS Mark III boasts a larger fuel tank capacity, with 87.9 fl.oz., surpassing the 74.4 fl.oz. of the Husqvarna 560BTS.
 Consequently, you can store more fuel, potentially extending operational time, assuming similar engine fuel consumption rates.

-Other features comparison
+Other features

 TL;DR